hmlkao/ansible-docker-mailserver/README.md

 docker logs mail-server
 ```

-**When you found some bug in role create issue on GitHub please.**
+**When you found some bug in the role create an [issue on GitHub(https://github.com/hmlkao/ansible-docker-mailserver/issues)] please.**

 Contributing
 ============
 All helping hands are appreciated.
-Check [CONTRIBUTING.md](CONTRIBUTING.md)
+Check [CONTRIBUTING.md](https://github.com/hmlkao/ansible-docker-mailserver/blob/master/CONTRIBUTING.md)